taunoha/wp-plugin-vue-boilerplate/README.md

 ## 👉  `npm run build`
 - Builds production code inside `dist` folder.
-- Will extract translatable strings from your code and generates the `languages/messages.php` file.
+- Will extract translatable strings from your code and generate the `languages/messages.php` file.

 ## i18n

-To make strings translatable use the `__("Translatable string")` function in your SFC files.
+Use the `__("Translatable string")` function in your SFC files to make strings translatable.

 ```html
 <script setup>